CharlottePrimiceri/Motoneuron_Synergies_Driven_Gesture_Prediction/README.md

 - Distal interphalangeal joints (DIP) can be approximated from the PIP angle, for example using a factor such as `0.6 * PIP`.
 - Abduction is applied only to the base finger bones to avoid unrealistic twisting of the whole finger chain.
 - Sign inversions are sometimes necessary because the rig coordinate system may use the opposite rotation direction compared to the glove convention.

+### Recording the hand motion

+To capture a video from Unity:

+1. install the Recorder package from the Package Manager,
+2. create a dedicated camera close to the hand,
+3. use `Targeted Camera` as the Recorder source,
+4. choose manual recording or a sufficiently long recording interval,
+5. export the video in a standard format such as MP4.